apapiu/transformer_latent_diffusion/README.md

 Where $z_t$ is the noisy version of $x$ at time $t$.

 Generally, $\alpha_t$ is chosen to be $\sqrt{1-\sigma_t^2}$ so that the process is variance preserving.
 Here, I chose $\alpha_t=1-\sigma_t$ so that we linearly interpolate between the image and random noise.
 Why?
 For one, it simplifies the updating equation quite a bit, and it's easier to understand what the noise to signal ratio will look like.
-I also found that the model produces sharper images faster - more validation here is needed.
+I also found that the model produces sharper images faster.
 The updating equation above is the DDIM model for this parametrization, which simplifies to a simple weighted average.
 Note that the DDIM model deterministically maps random normal noise to images - this has two benefits: we can interpolate in the random normal latent space, and it generally takes fewer steps to achieve decent image quality.

 ## TODOS:

-- better config in the train file
-- how to speed up generation even more - LCMs or other sampling strategies?
+- [] how to speed up generation even more - LCMs?
-- add script to compute FID
+- [] add script to compute FID
+- [x] better config in the train file
+- [x] faster sampling - DDPM